 Step 4: Generate an APK with ToApp

 Open ToApp on your phone.
-If it's your first time, it'll ask you to agree to the privacy policy and terms of service — that's standard, go ahead and agree.
+If it's your first time, it'll ask you to agree to the privacy policy and terms of service — that's standard, so go ahead and agree.

-Choose the "Local Files" mode
+Choose "Local Files" mode

 On ToApp's create page, choose "Local Files" mode.
 You'll then see two options: